 Self-criticism becomes hardwired into your brain

-For example, if you believe you’re clumsy, you’ll think spilling your cup of coffee is proof of your ineptitude and think, “I’m such a klutz.
+For example, if you believe you’re clumsy, you’ll see spilling your cup of coffee as proof of your ineptitude and think, “I’m such a klutz.
 I can’t believe I ruined my new white shirt!
 What an idiot!”

 Self-compassion creates healthier ways of thinking

 Alternatively, we can use self-compassion to rewire our brains and change these thinking patterns.
 We can learn to respond to our mistakes and flaws with kindness and understanding instead of self-criticism and blame, which allows us to begin to see ourselves in a more positive light.

 5 Ways to practice self-compassion

 Compassion can be more motivating than criticism and punishment.
 So, giving yourself space to make mistakes and forgiving yourself can be an instrumental part of learning, growing, and becoming the person you want to be.

-- Don’t take other people’s opinions of you too seriously.
+2) Don’t take other people’s opinions of you too seriously.
 It’s natural to want to be liked.
 But if you always put other people’s opinions before our own, you run the risk of compromising your authenticity and well being by trying to accomplish the impossible task of keeping everyone else happy.

 Humans are meant to be inter-dependent and live in community, which means I’ll ask you for help when my daughter is sick and you’ll ask me for help when your car breaks down.